-KCAL9/KCBS2 is proud of its continuing relationship with the Wyland Foundation to promote environmental stewardship and recognize people making a difference on behalf of our planet throughout Earth Month (April 1-30, 2013).
-Get involved in one of the following ways:
+KCAL9/CBS2 is proud of its continuing relationship with the Wyland Foundation to promote environmental stewardship and recognize people making a difference on behalf of our planet throughout Earth Month (April 1-30, 2014).

 1) Take the Mayor’s Challenge for Water Conservation

 Last year, residents who took the National Mayor’s Challenge for Water Conservation saved water, money and our nation’s most valuable resources.
 Simply visit mywaterpledge.com, enter the name of your city and make a commitment to use resources more wisely.
 By doing so, you help other people in your community win eco-friendly prizes like a Toyota Prius Plug-In, Toro wireless weather sensors, and hundreds of gift cards major Home Improvement Stores.

 Residents across southern California, led by mayors across southern California, are competing throughout the month of April to see whose city can pledge to conserve the most water.
 The Wyland Foundation, Toyota, and KCBS2/KCAL9, along with the US EPA’s WaterSense program, the US Forest Service, the National League of Cities, The Toro Company, Byelaunch.com, WonderGroveKids.com, and WaterSmart Software are hosting the competition at mywaterpledge.com to bring residents from every city together to focus on water conservation and pollution reduction in a friendly competition.